 Back inside, I walked along the Golden Road, where the Sultan would amuse himself by tossing gold coins to the concubines.
 I questioned what use they might have for gold, but concluded they might send out for small luxuries, or buy favours from the eunuchs.
 The Golden Road leads to the Aviary Gate: for visitors this is the way out, an exit that was denied to most of the Harem’s former inhabitants.

-Visiting the Topkapi Palace Harem: What You Need to Know
+Visiting The Topkapi Palace Harem: What You Need To Know

 - You need a ticket to enter the Topkapi Palace.
 There is an additional entrance charge for the harem, which you can either buy at the ticket office or at the entrance to the harem.

 - If you are planning to visit a number of sites in Istanbul you can save money by buying a Museum Pass, valid for 5 days.
 Buy it at one of the smaller museums and you will also avoid the long queues at the Topkapi ticket office.
 Or you can order it online.
 Note that the pass includes the Topkapi Palace but not the Harem and you will still need to buy an extra ticket.
+(Alternatively, the Istanbul Welcome Card gives fast track entry to the Palace and the Harem.)

 - Alternatively you can book a guided tour that includes entrance to the Palace and the Harem.